jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- We might want to check with Erich and/or Bob on events they have seen.
 During reclosing depending on logic I'm not sure if the Tie will see voltage re-established to restated it's auto close timer.
 If not the auto close timer might need to be extened longer than the reclosers total reclose cycle.
 - Directional Ties??
 - For sectionalizer, reclose will be permanently off, but label will still be there for consistency
+- No normal/alternate profile - check in logic